justinrgarrard/world-of-naevis.net/docs/more/archetypes/fighter_lionheart.md

 # Fighter: Lionheart

 _The Iron Spiral martial art is a favorite of knights and bodyguards.
-Descended from Dwarven tunnel fighting, its ordering principles center around control of the surrounding area._
+Descended from Dwarven tunnel fighting, its foundational principles center around control of the surrounding area._

 #### Bonus Proficiencies